Visiting Blenheim Palace at Christmas is like seeing all the festive sparkle and magic you know and love… on steroids.

 WRONG!
 Don’t worry too much about being a little early or late for each event.

-We had tickets to see Alice in the Palace at 4.20pm but were allowed in up to fifteen minutes before.
+We had tickets to see inside the palace at 4.20pm but were allowed in up to fifteen minutes before.
 And we’d booked 7.40pm for the Illuminated Trail but were allowed on as early as 7.10pm.

 Likewise, they were still letting people on the trail a full hour after their booked time.
 Hopefully this info will save you a bit of stress regarding timings.

-5. Ensure you’ve set aside about an hour for Alice in the Palace
+5. Ensure you’ve set aside about an hour for the themed event at the palace

 We took our time inside the palace but still managed to see everything within about 45 minutes.